Recommendations

 Bosko is shipwrecked on an island where he is chased by a lion and pursued by simian cannibals.

-The influence of Hugh Harman in Bosko Shipwrecked! can be felt in the way modern Animation films handle stylistic flair.
+The influence of Hugh Harman in Bosko Shipwrecked! can be felt in the way modern Family films handle stylistic flair.
 From the specific lighting choices to the pacing, this 1931 release set a high bar for atmospheric immersion.

 View Details